antononcube/Raku-DSL-Translators/README-work.md

 - DSL parser to use (with the first command)
 - Language (Bulgarian)
-- Default targets spec that is usually a programming language name ('Python')
+- Default targets spec that is usually a programming language name ("Python")

 ```perl6
 ToDSLCode('